garyttirn/vera-tp-link-hs1xx/README.md

 http://VERA-IPADDRESS:3480/data_request?id=action&serviceId=urn:micasaverde-com:serviceId:HomeAutomationGateway1&action=CreateDevice&deviceType=urn:schemas-upnp-org:device:BinaryLight:1&internalID=&Description=TP-Link%20HS-1xx&UpnpDevFilename=D_BinaryLight1.xml&UpnpImplFilename=I_TP-Link-HS1xx-Switch.xml&RoomNum=0&Reload=1&IpAddress=PLUG-IPADDRESS

 TP-Link-HS1xx needs to have static IP assigned in the router with DHCP server it connects to and the Kasa (TP-Link) app should not be used as Kasa cloud connection may disable the local mode this implementation uses.

+I would recommend using a firewall to disable Internet access for the WiFi-plug as it will try to phone home to China even in local mode.
+It will also try to connect to various NTP servers and doing destination NAT in the firewall for the NTP servers help.

 Tested on Vera Edge using HS100 V2.0 SW version 1.5.4 Build 180815 Rel.121440